 ELECTRICAL EQUIPMENT AND LABOR COST

 Electrical Superintendent Chance Boyd presented to the council a couple of other cities on what they charge for equipment use and labor costs when there is an accident to the city's electrical property.
 He would like the council to consider setting the labor and equipment costs for the city in stone.
 The only thing we have set in stone is the after-hours labor cost set at $75.00/ hour with a minimum of 2 hours.
 Chance suggested $100 per hour for equipment use, $90-$100/person/hour for after-hours labor, and $70-$80 per staff member per hour during working hours.
 This isn’t an everyday deal, but it would also benefit if we need to bid something out as well.
-Councilmember Bohr agreed with Chance on the equipment amount, $75/person/hour during business hours and $90/hour/person with a minimum of two hours.
-Councilmember Bohr suggested that the equipment be billed for 1 hour during hours and 2 hours during after-hours.
+Councilmember Bohr agreed with Chance on the equipment amount, $75/person/hour during working hours and $90/hour/person for after-hours with a minimum of two hours.
+Councilmember Bohr suggested that the equipment be billed for 1 hour during working hours and 2 hours during after-hours.
 Chance was instructed to draft the resolution to present to the council for the May meeting and to see what the council thinks of it then.

 AID IN CONSTRUCTION

-Superintendent Chance Boyd talked with Isaac with DGR regarding the service at the Dakota Grower Co-op.
+Superintendent Chance Boyd talked with Isaac at DGR regarding the service at the Dakota Grower Co-op.
 Chance had Isaac look at the existing service and the service they want, and Isaac said the existing service is adequate for what they need and shouldn’t require a whole new service.
 Chance explained to the council that if the service Dakota Growers currently provides is adequate, he doesn’t think the city should be liable to pay ½ the cost of a new service.
 The first suggestion is to buy a new spare transformer and leave everything as is.
 The elevator electrician is Derrick Morris, who is looking to install a new service.
 That way, if one goes down, they don’t have to completely shut down both services.
 Chance told him it would be about a 2-hour delay to switch out the transformers and get everything hooked back up.
-Derrick didn’t seem to wait that long.
-Chance then put together another estimate for the whole new service, and that will cost around $60878.39 city would pay for half of the backup new transformer.
+Derrick didn’t seem to like waiting that long.
+Chance then put together another estimate for the whole new service, and that will cost around $60878.39 where the city would pay for half of the backup new transformer.
 Chance took out less city cost, and the elevator would pay a total of 53092.39.
 Chance is seeking guidance from the council.
 The city would be paying about 30,000, which isn’t needed because the service is adequate for their needs.
-Chance did say that we would pay for half of the back-up transformer for a cost of around $7,700 dollars if that is really what they want. $11,000.00 if they us the existing service they have now.
-Councilmember Popek-Hurst asked if there is room in the budget for the $8,000.00.
+Chance did say that we would pay for half of the back-up transformer for a cost of around $7,700 dollars if that is really what they want.
+The total would be about $11,000.00 if they use the existing service they have now.
+Councilmember Popek-Hurst asked if there is room in the budget for the back-up transformer at $8,000.00.
 Chance is seeking permission to tell them that the city will pay for ½ of the backup service, and that if they want a new one, the elevator will be responsible for the whole thing.
 Nielsen made a motion to approve the ½ cost of the transformer, and any additional work will be at full cost to the elevator.
-Popek-Hurst seconded the motion, putting a limit on the transformer and the VT package of $12,000.
+Popek-Hurst seconded the motion, putting a limit on the transformer and the VT package at $12,000.
 All voted aye.
 Motion carried.

 NEW BUSINESS